United States Regiments & Batteries > Maryland > 7th Maryland Infantry Regiment

 1862

-August and September Organized at Baltimore, Md. under Colonel Edwin H. Webster and Lieutenant Colonel Charles E. Phelps.
+August and September Organized at Baltimore, Maryland under the command of Colonel Edwin H. Webster and Lieutenant Colonel Charles E. Phelps.

 October-November Duty between Williamsport and Hagerstown